Surgical Vet Tech

 2

 Veterinary technology is one career with many specializations.
-Just registered nurses (RNs) can choose to work in pediatrics, trauma, or oncology, so too can a vet tech decide to work with small or large animals, in a research facility, or pet clinic, or after-hours emergency care.
+Just as registered nurses (RNs) can choose to work in pediatrics, trauma, or oncology, so too can a vet tech decide to work with small or large animals, in a research facility, or pet clinic, or after-hours emergency care.
 With a baseline of educational and certification qualifications, a vet tech can pursue their passions in assisting in veterinary surgery and become a surgical vet tech.

-Not all positions require certification, but as with most careers, having training and credentials positions a surgical vet tech to access more positions and command higher salaries.
+Not all positions require certification, but as with most careers, having training and credentials can position a surgical vet tech to access more positions and command higher salaries.
 The National Association of Veterinary Technicians in America (NATVA) recognizes 16 veterinary technician specialist (VTS) academies, including the Academy of Veterinary Surgical Technicians (AVST), which offers the Veterinary Technician Specialist in Surgery, or VTS (Surgery) credential.

 Beyond entry-level vet tech qualifications, earning the VTS (Surgery) credential requires 10,000 hours, or approximately five years, of professional experience in veterinary surgery.
-This rewarding career field is predicted to be in demand from 2020 to 2030.
-In fact, the U.S. Bureau of Labor Statistics (BLS 2021) shows an occupational growth rate of 15 percent for veterinary technicians and technologists, which is twice as fast as the national average.

 For vet techs who feel drawn to help animals and pet owners in times of unexpected trauma, becoming a surgical vet tech can be a rewarding and satisfying career.
 Read on to learn more about becoming a surgical vet tech, including requirements, a step-by-step pathway, and career outlook and salary.